Nissan says may sell low-cost Datsun cars in Brazil

-NEW DELHI, July 15 Nissan Motor Co Ltd may sell cars from its revived Datsun brand in Brazil, a senior executive said on Monday, as part of the company's push to target the growing middle classes in emerging markets.
+NEW DELHI Nissan Motor Co Ltd (7201.T) may sell cars from its revived Datsun brand in Brazil, a senior executive said on Monday, as part of the company's push to target the growing middle classes in emerging markets.

 The company said last year it would resurrect Datsun as a marque for emerging markets, starting with India, Russia and Indonesia.
 It will also sell the brand in South Africa from next year.